marcosvdotcom/history-of-prolife/pages/about.md

 ## About the Collection

-** Marco and Micki Making edits **

-The Pro-Life History Project was created as an “alternative timeline” from research that works alongside a history of reproductive justice but focuses on the pro-life movement.
-This website was made for scholars of reproductive justice, to explore the various tactics of people in the pro-life movement in the United States.
-Explore this virtual archive through people, tactics, dates, and places specifically pertinent to the Pro-Life Movement

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata